petervdpas/goop2/internal/rendezvous/docs/08-faq.md

 ### Is Goop2 free?

 Yes.
 Goop2 is open-source software.
+All templates are currently free to download and use.

 ### Do I need a server?